sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 * We now use pageLoadStrategy **none**.
 That means if you run your own pageCompleteCheck you can now end your test whenever you want (before onLoad if you want) [#501](https://github.com/sitespeedio/browsertime/pull/501).
 * We changed how we change between orange to white when we record a video.
 Depending on your machine, Selenium/WebDriver introduced latency the old way we did the switch [#503](https://github.com/sitespeedio/browsertime/pull/503).
 * We removed collecting Resource Timing data as default [#505](https://github.com/sitespeedio/browsertime/pull/505).
 If you still need the metrics, you can still run the script: [https://github.com/sitespeedio/browsertime/blob/2.x/browserscripts/timings/resourceTimings.js](https://github.com/sitespeedio/browsertime/blob/2.x/browserscripts/timings/resourceTimings.js).
-* You can now choose what kind of response bodies you want to store in your HAR file .
+* You can now choose what kind of response bodies you want to store in your HAR file.
 Instead of using --firefox.includeResponseBodies to include all bodies you can now use <code>--firefox.includeResponseBodies</code> [none,all,html][#518](https://github.com/sitespeedio/browsertime/pull/518).
 * We cleaned up how you collect trace logs from Chrome.
 If you want the devtools.timeline log (and CPU spent metrics), just use <code>--chrome.timeline</code>.
 If you want to configure trace categories yourself, use --chrome.traceCategories
 * File names are now based on 1 and not 0 so the first file from the first iteration is named something with -1. [#536](https://github.com/sitespeedio/browsertime/pull/536).
 * Store the Chromedriver log in the result directory (before it was stored where you run Browsertime) [#452](https://github.com/sitespeedio/browsertime/pull/452).
+* In some cases we leaked Bluebird promises, they are now native promises.
+* Running the engine took a promise that eventually became the scripts.
+Now you need to run with the scripts directly (no promises) to simplify the flow.

+And by the way: the master branch of sitespeed.io is using 3.0 and we plan to release the next major of in a month or so.